BootBlock/PoSh-Backup/README.md

 *   **Pin Backups:** Protect specific backup archives from automatic deletion by retention policies.
 This can be done proactively when an archive is created (via the `-Pin` switch or a job setting) or retroactively on any existing archive (via the `-PinBackup <path>` management utility).
 *   **Safe Simulation Mode:** Perform a dry run (`-Simulate`) to preview local backup operations, remote transfers, retention (archive and log files), **post-run system actions**, and **checksum operations** without making any actual changes.
 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`).
 This includes basic validation of Backup Target definitions and **job dependency validation** (checking for circular references and dependencies on non-existent jobs).
 Optional advanced schema validation for the overall configuration structure is also available.
-*   **Archive Inspection Utilities (New):** List the contents of any local backup archive directly from the command line using the `-ListArchiveContents` parameter, with support for encrypted archives.
+*   **Archive Inspection & Restore Utilities:** Inspect or restore files directly from the command line.
+Use `-ListArchiveContents` to see what's inside an archive, and `-ExtractFromArchive` to restore the entire archive or specific files/folders from it.
+Both utilities fully support encrypted archives.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.
 *   **Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
 If archive testing is enabled, this checksum can also be verified against the archive content for an additional layer of integrity validation.